Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Terminologies for macroscopic RRE, LDP and viscosity solutions

-In this appendix, we review some known terminologies for the large size limiting RRE \eqref{odex} and collect some preliminary results for the characterization of steady states in a detailed balanced RRE system.
-The properties of Hamiltonian $H(\vp,\vx)$ and the convex conjugate $L(\vs,\vx)$ of $H(\vp,\vx)$ are also listed.
-We omit the proofs and refer to \cite[Section 2]{GL22}.
-We also give the definition of viscosity (sub/super)solutions.
+In this appendix, we review some known terminologies for the large size limiting RRE \eqref{odex} and collect some preliminary results/concepts for the detailed balanced RRE system, and the associated Hamiltonian.
+We also give the definition for viscosity solutions and LDP for completeness.